vmware/vic-product/docs/user_doc/vic_vsphere_admin/common_vic_options.md

 Short name: None

 The vSphere Managed Object Reference, or moref, of the VCH, for example `vm-100`.
-You obtain the ID of a VCH by running `vic-machine ls`.
+You obtain the ID of a VCH by running `vic-machine ls`, `vic-machine create`, or  `vic-machine inspect`.
 If you specify the `id` option in `vic-machine` commands, you do not need to specify the `--name` or `--compute-resource` options.
-This option is not used by `vic-machine create` or `vic-machine version`.
+This option is not used by `vic-machine version`.

 <pre>--id <i>vch_id</i></pre>